BaddyMAK/Webscraping-Linear-regression/README.md

 # Site description

-As you notice, the site https://www.winemag.com/?s=&drink_type=wine&page=1, is composed by almost 7000 principal pages where each of those pages, has at most six other secondary / sub-pages.
+The data was scraped from the site https://www.winemag.com/?s=&drink_type=wine&page=1 during the week of August 2nd, 2020.
+As you notice, this site is composed by almost 7000 principal pages where each of those pages, has at most six other secondary / sub-pages.
 If you open any secondary page you will find that it contains the next information that we want to extract :
-- Rating
+- Rating/ Points : The number of points WineEnthusiast rated the wine on a scale of 1-100 (though they say they only post reviews for
-- Price
+- Price : The cost for a bottle of the wine
-- Designation
+- Designation : The vineyard within the winery where the grapes that made the wine are from
 - Variety
-- Appellation
+- Appellation : The country that the wine is from
-- Winery
+- Winery : The type of grape used to make a wine
-- Alchol
+- Alchol : The alchol percentage
-- Bottle size
+- Bottle size : Dimensions of the bottle
-- Importer
+- Importer : The person or the firm that has import this product
-- Date Published
+- Date Published : The date when the review was published
 - User AVG Rating